 In 2006, creative director Frida Giannini launched the interlocking G 'Guccissima' ('most Gucci') embossed pattern.

 A subsequent creative director, Alessandro Michele, galvanized with romantic fashions called 'electric', 'bohemian', and 'transformative'.

 In 2017, Gucci went fur-free, and the brand began collaborations with social media influencers and underground artists.

 If you’re looking to sell Gucci bags online, myGemma can handle the entire process for you.
 We buy your luxury handbags directly and in as little as 24 hours, with no fees or commissions deducted from your final offer.
 Our free process is designed with ease, speed, and safety in mind.

 - Start by completing the online form with information on your Gucci bag and our experts will be in touch with a price quote.

 - We provide free and fully insured shipping to send your bags in.
-Or you can opt to schedule an appointment with our experts at any of our offices in New York, Tokyo, Hong Kong, or the UK.
+Or you can opt to schedule an appointment with our experts at any of our offices in New York or London.

 - Receive a final price offer, which you are free to accept or reject.

 Why sell to myGemma?
 Our goal of a simplified, trustworthy, free online service for selling your luxury items has resulted in an A+ BBB rating and over 1,000 customer reviews to date.